 Effective programs integrate technology into curriculum and instruction (Berman et al., 1995; Castellano, Stringfield, & Stone, 2002) in both languages.
-Information and Communication Technologies (ICT) offer new resources for teaching and learning, as well as more opportunities for individuals to self-guide their education (Cummins, Brown, and Sayers, 2007).
+Information and Communication Technologies (ICT) offer new resources for teaching and learning, as well as more opportunities for individuals to self-guide their education (Cummins et al., 2007).
 New resources are also available for meshing languages with other symbol systems (i.e., icons, emoticons, and graphics) and modalities (i.e., images, video, and audio) on the same "page" (Canagarajah, 2012).

 However, Cummins and colleagues (2007) question how schools today integrate technology into the teaching and learning processes.
 More than simply teaching how to use technology or to learn facts in isolation and transmitting knowledge, bilingual education must adopt current technologies as tools for critical analysis and transformation.
-In particular, bilingual educators should take action in challenging the digital divide and resourceful to provide access to webbased resources for families and their children.
+In particular, bilingual educators should take action in challenging the digital divide and resourceful to provide access to web-based resources for families and their children.

 Moreover, taking into account the multiplicity of languages and languaging practices of classrooms, educators should be inspired to consider "the increasing range of text forms associated with information and multimedia technologies" (Mills, 2011, p. xiii).
+García and Kleifgen (2018) pose that the same way that technology allows us to use different modes to communicate and learn, it invites educators to embrace the full semiotic repertoire that students possess in how they design teaching and learning.

 In addition to integrating the use of bilingual texts, current social practices rely on multiliteracy by combining language, literacy, and technology, and could easily be tapped in bilingual classrooms.
+For instance, a study conducted by Vogel, Ascenzi-Moreno, & García (2018) looked at students use of machine translation software (Google Translate)

-The variety of technological skills needed to be taught in bilingual classrooms include "reading books [in print and electronically], resisting advertisements, using machines (scanners, printers, voicemail), interpreting public transport information, writing memos, following directories and maps, conducting internet transactions...SMS messaging, word processing....internet relay chatting, internet navigation, critiquing websites, digital photography, slide-show presentations, computer programming, website design....using spreadsheets and databases," among others (p.
+as part of translanguaging practices.
+Also important is the variety of technological skills needed to be taught in bilingual classrooms, which include "reading books [in print and electronically], resisting advertisements, using machines (scanners, printers, voicemail), interpreting public transport information, writing memos, following directories and maps, conducting internet transactions...SMS messaging, word processing....internet relay chatting, internet navigation, critiquing websites, digital photography, slide-show presentations, computer programming, website design....using spreadsheets and databases," among others (p.
 3).

 Innovation in bilingual education is an opportunity to harness the variety of languages, cultures, and abilities in today's inclusive classrooms.
 This comprehensive approach calls for designing and implementing instruction with novel resources, led by a critical analysis of language and content standards, as well as the Universal Design for Learning principles (UDL).
-Gargiulo & Metcalf (2012) highlight essential connections between bilingual instruction and the use of UDL principles, which benefit emergent bilinguals' learning processes.
+Gargiulo and Metcalf (2012) highlight essential connections between bilingual instruction and the use of UDL principles, which benefit MLLs/ELLs learning processes (NYSED, 2017).
 This type of design "allows learning goals to be attainable by individuals with wide differences in their abilities to see, hear, speak, move, read, write, understand English, attend, organize, engage, and remember" (Orkwis, 1999, p.
 1).
+The Center for Applied Special Technology (CAST) developed the Universal Design for Learning framework (2018) and explains its learning principles in their website (http://udlquidelines.cast.org).